TylerLu/Huddle/README.md

 4. Click **Authorize**.

-   Pick up orinput the Huddle user account mentioned eelier.
-The user account should be every teams.
+   Pick up or input the Huddle work account.
+The user account should be in every teams.

    Sign in the account.